Alcoholism: DSM and ICD

-In the United States, the Diagnostic and Statistical Manual of Mental Disorders (DSM) is the most common diagnostic guide for substance use disorders, whereas most countries use the International Classification of Diseases (ICD) for diagnostic (and other) purposes.
+In the United States, the Diagnostic and Statistical Manual of Mental Disorders (DSM) is the most common diagnostic guide for mental disorders, whereas most countries use the International Classification of Diseases (ICD) for administrative and diagnostic purposes.
 The two manuals use similar but not identical nomenclature to classify alcohol problems.

 Social barriers

 Attitudes and social stereotypes can create barriers to the detection and treatment of alcohol use disorder.
 This is more of a barrier for women than men.
 Fear of stigmatization may lead women to deny that they have a medical condition, to hide their drinking, and to drink alone.
 This pattern, in turn, leads family, physicians, and others to be less likely to suspect that a woman they know has alcohol use disorder.
 In contrast, reduced fear of stigma may lead men to admit that they are having a medical condition, to display their drinking publicly, and to drink in groups.
 This pattern, in turn, leads family, physicians, and others to be more likely to suspect that a man they know is someone with an alcohol use disorder.